schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-with-fslogix-user-profiles-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 }
 ```

-After, we add the session host VMs like this:
+After, we add the session hosts like this:

 ```hcl
 resource "random_password" "avd_local_admin" {